-Then, when making a decision as to whether or not to stop at Ephesus to visit the church, we read in Acts 20:16:
+Now, turn over a chapter to Acts 20:16.
+There, when making a decision as to whether or not to stop at Ephesus to visit the church, we read of Paul's determination:

 For Paul had decided to sail past Ephesus so that he would not have to spend time in Asia; for he was hurrying to be in Jerusalem, if possible, on the day of Pentecost.